crest-cassia/oacis/README.md

 - Please refer to the documents located at `doc/build/html`.
     - At the moment, only Japanese documents are prepared.

+### Installing on virtual machine

+The easiest way to start OACIS for windows users is using Docker.

+- Install [docker](https://www.docker.com/) (Linux) or [docker Toolbox](https://www.docker.com/toolbox) (MacOS, Windows).
+- Then git clone [oacis_docker](https://github.com/crest-cassia/oacis_docker) repository, and follow the instruction there.

+You can start OACIS in a few minutes.

 ## License